wsx2021/cse15l-lab-reports/Lab_Report_4.md

 ### 7. Edit the code file to fix the failing test
 #### I type nano L and then tab it will autofill the filename for me.
 I can just add java to the end of it.
 #### After nano, I just do Ctrl+shift+- and then enter 43 to go to the 43 line.
-I can directly chanhe theh index1 to index2.
+I can directly change the index1 to index2.
 &nbsp;
 ### 8. Run the tests, demonstrating that they now succeed
 #### I do <up><up><up><enter> and <up><up><up><enter> to rerun the junit commands.
 This command was 3 up in myhistory, therefore I use <up> and ran it in the same way.
 It will show me test succeeded.